acil-bwh/DeepPneumonia/README.md

 ```

 # EXPLAINABILITY
-***explainability/copy_old_model.py*** -> ***explainability/grad_cam.py*** -> ***explainabiligy/mask_quantification.py*** -> ***execute_explainability.py***
+***./explainability/copy_old_model.py*** -> ***./explainability/grad_cam.py*** -> ***./explainabiligy/mask_quantification.py*** -> ***execute_explainability.py***

 To explain the model, we used GradCAM.
-Since the last convolutional layer of the trained model was inside the backbone we need to recreate a new model with trained weights to extract the last convolutional layer out of the backbone (***copy_old_model.py***).
-After recreating the model, GradCAM was applied and a heatmap was generated (***grad_cam.py***) and with this we checked how much of the model attention was placed inside the thorax.
+Since the last convolutional layer of the trained model was inside the backbone we need to recreate a new model with trained weights to extract the last convolutional layer out of the backbone (***./explainability/copy_old_model.py***).
+After recreating the model, GradCAM was applied and a heatmap was generated (***./explainability/grad_cam.py***) and with this we checked how much of the model attention was placed inside the thorax.
 To do this, the heatmap of an image was binarized, using a threshold of 0.1.
 Also, a thorax segmentation over the image was applied.
 The matching points between the binarized heatmap and the mask were the model attention points inside the thorax, and those points from the binarized heatmap not matching with the mask were attention points outside the thorax.
-We measured the model attention points outside the thorax related to the whole area outside the thorax (***mask_quantification.extract_proportion()***).
+We measured the model attention points outside the thorax related to the whole area outside the thorax (***./explainability/mask_quantification.extract_proportion()***).

-This method was applied over the 5359 images from the external test dataset (***external_validation/test***) for the best models selected (with and without mask).
+This method was applied over the 5359 images from the external test dataset (***./data/external_validation/test***) for the best models selected (with and without mask).
 With this method we tried to find out if those models trained without mask were paying attention to other auxiliary information from outside the thorax, like devices, x ray projection and other potential confusion factors.

 When ***execute_explainability.py*** is applied, all heatmaps are saved in ***./results/heatmaps/model_name/*** and proportions are saved in ***./results/heatmaps/model_name/proportions*** as a pickle.

-- ***execute_explainability.py*** takes many arguments that can be checked in the code, but if it is executed as it is, it will generate a heatmap for each image in the *external test dataset* (***./data/external_dataset/test***) using **pneumonia_classification_model.h5**.
+- ***execute_explainability.py*** takes many arguments that can be checked in the code, but if it is executed as it is, it will generate a heatmap for each image in the *external test dataset* (***./data/external_dataset/test***) using **./models/pneumonia_classification_model.h5**.
 ```
 python execute_explainability.py
 ```